plone/training/gatsby/searchtraversal.rst

 ==========================================

 In the previous chapter we covered how to fetch data for a single content object.
-For our source-plugin we'll need to fetch the data for all the content objects in a Plone site and process it into nodes.
+For our source-plugin we will need to fetch the data for all the content objects in a Plone site and process it into nodes.

-One of the strategies that we experimented with and adopted for the source-plugin was `Search Traversal`.
+One of the strategies that we experimented with and adopted for the source-plugin was "Search Traversal".

 Getting The Full List Of Content